UnkindPartition/ansi-terminal/Contributing.md

 CPP `#include` pragmas are also used to include code from files to limit code duplication in modules that are specific to the 'Unix' or Windows versions of the package.
 The common code is located in folder `src\includes`.

+The package uses GHC's 'Safe Haskell' language extensions `Trustworthy` (introduced in GHC 7.2.1) and `Safe` (introduced in GHC 7.2.1 but not stable until GHC 7.4.1) to add flags explicitly to all modules.
+For most modules, that is done using a CPP pragma: `#include "Common-Safe-Haskell.hs"`.
+Modules `System.Console.ANSI.Windows.Detect` and `System.Console.ANSI.Windows.Emulator` use `System.IO.Unsafe.unsafePerformIO` but are flagged `Trustworthy`.

 The source code generally follows
 [Johan Tibell's style guide](https://github.com/tibbe/haskell-style-guide), but